Hellhammer: Post-breakup

-Criticism
+Reception and legacy

 Although its former members felt proud of Hellhammer's legacy by the end of the 1980s, that was not always so.
 In fact, Tom Warrior feared that his prior commitment to Hellhammer could hinder the future of Celtic Frost.
 A 1985 Kerrang! review summed up his worst fears: "The truly execrable Hellhammer may now have turned into Celtic Frost but still suck on the big one."

 Other metal publications were also skeptical of Hellhammer's musical endeavor.
 Metal Forces, for one, absolutely loathed the group; that started a long-lasting feud between that zine and Warrior, which kept Celtic Frost from playing in England for a couple of years.
 Rock Power was not fond of Hellhammer either; they considered it "the most terrible, abhorrent, and atrocious thing 'musicians' were ever allowed to record".
 In fact, they were "receiving miserable reviews everywhere", Warrior concluded.

 Regarding the controversial status of his former band, Thomas said:

-Legacy
+Phil Freeman of AllMusic stated: "Hellhammer was more of an after the fact legend than a band; the group released exactly six songs in any official way, and only garnered notice when frontman Thomas Gabriel Fischer (aka Thomas Gabriel Warrior) formed his next band, the avant-garde thrash act Celtic Frost."

 A four-track 12" EP, Apocalyptic Raids, was released in March 1984.
-At the time, it was regarded as one of the heaviest and most extreme records produced.
-By then, the band had already broken up, but the recording was one of the original black/death metal recordings, and spawned a legion of imitators, playing doom metal, thrash metal, black metal and death metal.
+By that time, the band had already broken up, but the recording was one of the original black/death metal recordings, and spawned a legion of imitators, playing doom metal, thrash metal, black metal and death metal.
 Both Fischer and Ain later teamed up again when forming Celtic Frost in summer of 1984.

 Hellhammer covers by notable bands include Napalm Death, Sepultura, Samael, Incantation, Slaughter, Behemoth, and Gallhammer.
 Fischer's post-Celtic Frost band, Apollyon Sun, also re-worked "Messiah".